Chapter 1:

 “I’m coming!”

 Nicolaus shuffled over alongside Amala as she rang the doorbell.
-Vernon answered with a smile!
+Vernon quickly answered with a smile!
 “Amala, Nick’o!
-Hey, you two, come on in!”
+Come on in!”
 Vernon led Nicolaus and Amala inside.
 Slick hardwood floors, new age architecture, huge flat screen television and fine leather couches; the inside looked as glamorous as the outside.
-Nicolaus tried to not look impressed until he noticed the koi pond in the backyard with a bright red sports car parked beside it.
+Nicolaus tried to appear unimpressed until he noticed the koi pond and bright red sports car parked in Vernon’s backyard.
 “Go ahead and sit wherever.
 Oh, right!
 Yo, they’re here!”

 “Huh?
 What’d you say?”
-The red-haired waitress from the night of the incident, Katie Vang appeared atop the spiral staircase!
-Clearly shocked by the sight of her two other acquaintances, Katie shot a nasty look directed toward Vernon.
-She came down the stairs, forcing a half-cracked smile across her pale, slightly freckled face.
+From the night of the incident, the red-headed waitress, Katie Vang appeared atop the spiral staircase!
+Clearly shocked by the sight of her two other acquaintances, Katie shot a nasty look toward Vernon.
+She walked down the stairs, forcing a half-cracked smile across her pale, slightly freckled face.
 “H-hey…been a bit.”

 “Guys, you know Katie from the bar; and Katie you already know Nick’o, and this is Amala!
 I’ll be right back, going to get the stuff I dug up!
 You guys go on, sit…sit!”
 Vernon excitedly ran upstairs as the others sat down on the expensive furniture.

-Everyone seemed to deliberately avoid eye contact, preferring to watching the room plunge into a dead silence rather than idly chat.
+Everyone deliberately avoid eye contact, preferring to watch the room plunge into a dead silence.
 Minutes passed before Katie broke the stillness with a sigh.
 “How are you guys pulling through?”

 “…” Amala remained quiet, staring at Katie almost in a daze.